New 'Billions' Season: The Show About Power And Money You Should Be Watching

 And that's why I really love Billions.
 It gives us just enough material on the law and finance so we can understand the real story; how the personalities, passions and foibles of these men — and they are almost all white men — shape the world we live in right now.

 There are a few problems here.
-By depicting Axelrod and Rhodes Jr. so brilliantly in command of their worlds, the show does feed the fantasy that men of great wealth and power are usually the smartest guys in the room – not necessarily true.
+By depicting Axelrod and Rhoades Jr. so brilliantly in command of their worlds, the show does feed the fantasy that men of great wealth and power are usually the smartest guys in the room – not necessarily true.

 The lack of diversity here can be jarring.
-The most visible female roles are spouses: Axelrod's wife Lara, played with fierce independence by Malin Akerman and Rhodes Jr's wife Wendy, a no-nonsense psychiatrist and in-house performance coach at Axe Capital played by Maggie Siff.
+The most visible female roles are spouses: Axelrod's wife Lara, played with fierce independence by Malin Akerman and Rhoades Jr's wife Wendy, a no-nonsense psychiatrist and in-house performance coach at Axe Capital played by Maggie Siff.
 Characters of color are mostly on the periphery.

 That's why the ascent of brilliant prodigy Taylor Morgan, a non-binary character who doesn't identify as exclusively masculine or feminine — played by non-binary actor Asia Kate Dillon – is so important.
 I agree with other critics who say Morgan seems to face remarkably little discrimination in a place as bro-heavy as Axe Capital, but it is good to see the show breaking diversity boundaries in one area, including by giving Morgan a love interest in a future episode.